OnionIoT/documentation/docs/quickstart/setup-wifi.md

 import { GiscusDocComment } from '/src/components/GiscusComment';

-## Introduction

-We want to connect the Omega2/2+ to an existing WiFi network, so that it has internet access.
+We want to connect the Omega to a local WiFi network, so that it has internet access.

-## Scan for available networks
+## Step 1: Scan for available networks

 :::tip

+The Omega2 can only connect to 2.4 GHz WiFi networks.
+Scanning for networks is useful to double-check the Omega can detect your WiFi network.
-Skip ahead to the next section if you don't need to scan for available networks.
+Skip ahead to the next section if you know your WiFi network name and don't need to double check compatibility.

 :::